 Reminiscing about days gone by, interacting with other people and passing on snippets of wisdom gained over a lifetime can all help a lonely older person to re-engage with the world.

-It’s not hard to see that a mind that isn’t exercised can soon start to lose its strength, and once a person has become steeped in loneliness, it can be difficult to raise interest in life again.
+It’s not hard to see that a mind that isn’t exercised can soon start to lose its strength, and once a person has become steeped in loneliness, it can be not difficult raise interest in life again.

-Elderly care solutions
+Elder care solutions